natakamm/Nursery_PlantsShop/README.md

 # Nursery PlantShop

 Welcome to **Nursery**, a responsive and visually appealing website developed using HTML and Tailwind CSS.
 This project was inspired by a Figma wireframe, and it showcases a mobile-first design approach to ensure a seamless experience across all devices.
-This is my first attempt using Tailwind framework and creating a responsive design.
+This is the first attempt using Tailwind framework and creating a responsive design.

 ## Project Overview